-Moving toward a more holistic view of population health that encompasses both medical and environmental conditions is key to addressing social determinants of health and improving member outcomes.
+Moving toward this more holistic view of population health that encompasses both medical and environmental conditions is key to addressing social determinants of health and improving member outcomes.
 And yet, such broad strokes can easily leave many members overlooked by the healthcare system, or left behind as initiatives designed to serve greater populations don’t meet individual needs or circumstances.

 Even with very specific member demographics, there’s a lot of variability in individual circumstances.